This post may contain affiliate links. See my disclosure policy.

 - Let the smoked meat rest.
 After smoking, tent the chicken breasts and let them rest for 5 to 10 minutes.
 This gives the juices time to redistribute while the internal temperature rises to 165°F (74°C).

-- Dry seasonings.
+- More dry seasonings.
 After lightly coating the chicken with oil, swap the chicken BBQ rub with classic pork BBQ rub, Montreal, poultry, Cajun, blackening, or Jerk seasoning blends.

-- Marinades.
-Add more flavor to the chicken by letting the breasts soak in a 4-ingredient chicken marinade, chicken drumstick marinade, or pork tenderloin marinade for up to 12 hours before smoking.
+- Marinade ideas.
+Add more flavor to the chicken by letting the breasts soak in my 4-ingredient chicken marinade or chicken drumstick marinade up to 12 hours before smoking.

 Storage instructions